 It was first exhibited at The sixty-second Annual Exhibition, Society of British Artists, London, 1885 (cat. no. 350).
 Whistler had it photographed and sent prints to friends including Auguste Rodin (1840-1817).
 6 An engraving was made for the Magazine of Art in 1885.
 7

-In November 1895 Whistler expressed the desire to 'touch up' the portrait, but the New York dealer Edward Guthrie Kennedy (1849-1932) begged him not to, and it is not known whether Whistler carried out his intention.
+In November 1895 Whistler expressed the desire to 'touch up' the portrait, but it is not known whether Whistler carried out his intention.
 8

 4: Sickert, Walter, ‘Where Paul and I differ’, Art News, No. 14, 10 February 1910, p.
 113.